How To Feed A Loon

 • In a large skillet, heat the oil over medium heat.
 Add the onions and bell peppers and cook, stirring occasionally, until soft, about 6 to 8 minutes.

-• Add the beef and break up with a wooden spoon.
+• Add the beef and break it up with a wooden spoon.
 Cook until no longer pink, about 10 to 12 minutes.
 If desired, remove the excess grease by tilting the skillet to one side, and remove the grease with a large spoon into a small bowl.
 Leave about 1 to 2 tablespoon in the skillet.

-• Add the beef stock, tomato sauce, chili sauce, Worcestershire sauce, mustard, vinegar, brown sugar, salt, and pepper and bring to a simmer, stirring to fully incorporate.
+• Add the beef stock, tomato sauce, chili sauce, Worcestershire sauce, mustard, vinegar, brown sugar, salt, and pepper, and bring to a simmer, stirring to fully incorporate.

 • On a baking sheet, add a mound of meat mixture for each sandwich you are preparing.
 Place a handful of cheese on top of each mound of meat.
-Place under the broiler until cheese has melted.
+Place under the broiler until the cheese has melted.
 Keep an eye on them, don't let them burn!

 • Use a spatula to transfer the sloppy joe mounds topped with melted cheese onto the bun bottoms.
-Add the top bun and serve at once!
+Add the top bun and serve at once

 Notes